IC1101Virgo/My-Blogs/README.md

 # Wabi Sabi:
 ### Wabi and Sabi refers to the japanese philosophy of seeing beauty in simplicity, imperfections and a mindful approch to life.
-I strongly believe in this and thus here is a collection of all my write ups from tech related to life in general.

 1. [Open-Source community and Hactoberfest.](https://dev.to/ic1101virgo/open-source-community-and-hactoberfest-1787)

 A brief about Hactoberfest 2020 and my views on the open-source community